WisconsinRobotics/WRover_Software_23-24/README.md

 $ ping wrover-nano.local
 ```

+*TODO: something about setting up keypair auth for ssh*

 ## Booting the Full Robot System

 To launch the rover, you can use the launcher UI, which is opened with the command: